 With the Failure to Prevent Fraud (FtPF) offence coming into force on 1 September 2025, firms have limited time to move from awareness to action.
 This webinar takes a practical and detailed look at what compliance actually requires, focusing on the operational and technical steps needed to implement defensible fraud prevention procedures.

-We’ll explore how firms can assess risk exposure, design proportionate controls, embed accountability across lines of defence, and align FtPF efforts with existing financial crime compliance frameworks.
-The session will also cover key challenges such as third-party risk, training, monitoring, and how to demonstrate “reasonable procedures” in practice.
+We explored how firms could assess risk exposure, design proportionate controls, embed accountability across lines of defence, and align FtPF efforts with existing financial crime compliance frameworks.
+The session also covered key challenges such as third-party risk, training, monitoring, and how to demonstrate “reasonable procedures” in practice.

-Attendees will come away with actionable insights to help them move from strategy to execution - supported by real-world examples, lessons from related regimes (like ABC and FtP Tax Evasion), and perspectives from cross-functional experts.
+Attendees came away with actionable insights to help them move from strategy to execution—supported by real-world examples, lessons from related regimes (like ABC and FtP Tax Evasion), and perspectives from cross-functional experts.

 Key Takeaways:

-• Learn how to assess organisational exposure to FtPF and prioritise immediate next steps
+- Gained a clear understanding of how to assess organisational exposure to FtPF and prioritise next steps

 Date: Thursday, 22 May 2025